joaonunovalente/full-stack-open/README.md

 # full-stack-open

- This repository contains my solutions, examples, and notes for the Full Stack Opencourse by the University of Helsinki.
+This repository contains my solutions, examples, and notes for the University of Helsinki's Full Stack Open course.